cathxrsis/cathxrsis.github.io/_posts/2021-05-06-STM-Considered-Harmful.md

 layout: post
 title: "State Machine Diagram Considered Harmful"
 date: 2021-05-06
 description: The state machine diagram is one of the most popular diagrams for behaviour in SysML/UML & Simulink.
-It's dangerous and and here's why.
+It's dangerous and here's why.
 tags:
 - Systems Engineering
 - Modelling